mikke89/RmlUi/readme.md

 	icon-help:    128px 152px 51px 39px;
 }
 ```
 The first property `src` provides the filename of the image for the sprite sheet.
 Every other property specifies a sprite as `<name>: <rectangle>`.
-A sprite's name applies globally to the style sheet, and must be unique.
+A sprite's name applies globally to all included style sheets in a given document, and must be unique.
 A rectangle is declared as `x y width height`, each of which must be in `px` units.
 Here, `x` and `y` refers to the position in the image with the origin placed at the top-left corner, and `width` and `height` extends the rectangle right and down.

 The sprite name can be used in decorators, such as:
 ```CSS